deathmage934/atlaslc/README.md

 * `download_lc_loop.py 2020lse -v -o -s -l 70 --forcedphot_offset True --plot True --averagelc True --MJDbinsize 20 --passwd 'XXX'` gets the data for SN 2020lse with verbose level 1, overwrites files with the same name, saves the files, and uses a lookback time of 70.
 Then the offset data is downloaded, plots are saved, and the SN light curve data is averaged with an MJDbinsize of 20.
 * `plot_lc.py 2020lse -v -s` plots the data for SN 2020lse as long as there is already existing light curve data.
 * `averagelc_loop.py 2020lse -v -s --MJDbinsize 20` averages the data for SN 2020lse as long as there is already existing light curve data.
+* `offsetstats.py 2020lse -v -s` gives you statistics about the offset data at each MJD epoch and saves it into the SN light curve.
+In order to run this, you must already have downloaded offsets for the SN.